Saturday, November 11, 2023

 It is tempting to think that the "Chess Executive" mentioned above who caught Shaw's set in Chicago and signed him to a contract with ARGO might have been Edwards.
 It seems highly likely that Edwards would have known Shaw from his time with Mingus in New York.
 In any case, with Shaw under contract to ARGO, Edwards could hit the ground running at his new label.
 And in fact, Edwards wasted no time getting Shaw into the studio.
 On October 11, 1962, Clarence Shaw, now billed as Gene Shaw, entered Ter Mar Recording Studio in the fabled Chess building on South Michigan Avenue to cut his first album for ARGO.
 It was Shaw's first album as a leader and one of the first sessions produced by Esmond Edwards for his new label.

 In all, Shaw made three recordings for ARGO -- Break Through in 1962, Debut In Blues in 1963, and Carnival Sketches in 1964.
-[Note that the title Break Through is often written as Breakthrough, sometimes both on the same release.]
+[Note that the title of Shaw's first album appears as both Break Through and Breakthrough on the release.]
 As it turned out, these were the only three albums Shaw ever made as a leader.
 It would be satisfying to report that the release of Break Through relaunched Shaw's career and brought him much deserved fame and popular acclaim.
 But, alas, Break Through (right), like Shaw's two subsequent ARGO releases, disappeared with barely a trace.

 It's hard to say what went wrong.
 ARGO's production values were quite good, with Edwards supervising and the very capable Ron Malo engineering the recording at Ter Mar Studio.
 Break Through's style and song selection also seemed to be a great fit with ARGO's top-selling artists like Ahmad Jamal and Ramsey Lewis -- swinging, melodic, straight ahead jazz -- just the kind of music ARGO fans would go for.
 What's more, reviews for the album in the music press were extremely positive.
 Cash Box featured the album as a "Best Bet" in their "Jazz Picks Of The Week" column, commenting that "Jazzophiles should really dig the package."